Student exploring his surroundings while studying abroad.

 What about COVID-19?

-Pace students may study abroad in Academic Year 2023-24 to almost all destinations where we have vetted partners.
+Pace students may study abroad in almost all destinations where we have vetted partners.
 Though Pace no longer requires students to be COVID-vaccine compliant, we strongly recommend that Pace students who want to study abroad be vaccinated against COVID-19 before they leave the U.S., since laws may be different abroad.

 • Though the U.S. Government and The World Health Organization ended the global emergency status for COVID-19, we recommend that you read about how study abroad may be affected by COVID-19 to understand the health and financial risks involved with studying abroad.